mate-academy/layout_catalog_grid/readme.md

 - Gap between cards should be `48px`
 - Do not modify header
 - Blocks should start from the left
+- Blocks should wrap to a new row when the screen width decreases

 ## Requirements: